 I also have 30 years of experience managing clients’ assets.
 As a fee only planner I am compensated directly by each client and that is the only compensation I receive.
 I have a specialty in fixed-income investing, in particular municipal bonds that have tax advantages, safety and provide income.
 The true value added with my advisory relationships is the power to make better decisions with personal finances and achieve your life goals.

 An example of the importance I place on the advisory relationship and communication skills is a class that I developed with a therapist partner offered at UC Berkeley Extension for three years titled “Counseling Skills for Financial Services Professionals.

 Currently and for the past 6 years I have taught in the Financial Planning Certificate Program at San Francisco State College of Extended Learning.
-In addition I have a monthly personal finance column called Money Matters in the “J Weekly” the northern CA Jewish weekly newspaper.
-Four times per year, as a volunteer for the Hebrew Free Loan Association, I teach classes on personal finances covering topics like budgeting, saving, saving and paying for educational expenses, managing finances for aging parents, planning for retirement and other timely topics.
+In addition I have a monthly personal finance column called Money Matters in the “J Weekly,” the northern CA Jewish weekly newspaper.
+Four times per year, as a volunteer for the Hebrew Free Loan Association, I teach classes on personal finances covering topics like budgeting, saving, saving and paying for educational expenses, managing finances for aging parents, and planning for retirement.